Global Trade Deep Dive

 In April, USTR released the list of potential Chinese products that could be subject to the tariffs.
 China responded by saying it would impose an equal amount of tariffs on U.S. products, prompting the White House to say it would consider tariffs on an additional $100 billion worth of Chinese products.

 NRF testified in opposition to the tariffs at a USTR hearing in May, saying “prices will rise and the economy will suffer.”
 The final list included tariffs on $34 billion worth of goods that took effect July 6 and tariffs on the remaining $16 billion that took effect August 23.
 As expected, China announced its own tariffs on U.S. products, prompting Trump to say he would impose tariffs on another $200 billion in Chinese products – double the amount threatened earlier.
 USTR released that list on July 10, and NRF testified that the proposal has set off a “scramble” to find non-Chinese sources of merchandise that is already driving up the cost of goods from other producers around the world and will eventually lead to higher prices for U.S. consumers.
 NRF released a study showing that Americans could pay close to $6 billion more annually for furniture and travel goods alone even if they come from the United States or countries other than China.
-The new round of tariffs could be finalized as soon as September.
+The final version of the $200 billion list was released in September, with 10 percent tariffs taking effect September 24 and the level scheduled to increase to 25 percent on January 1.

 NRF has urged the administration to “change course and stop playing a game of chicken with the U.S. economy.”
 NRF believes tariffs will drive up the price of both imported consumer products and U.S.-made products built from imported parts, amounting to a tax on American consumers that could offset the benefits of recently passed tax reform.